tecla5/easy-graphql-auth/packages/app-auth/Readme.md

 ## Usage

-By default assumes jQuery-like API is available for document ready.
-It will also try `$` to select DOM elements and fall back to using `document.querySelector`, if `$` is not defined.
+`AppAuth` will try using `$` (if defined) to select DOM elements but fall back to using native `document.querySelector`.
 You can pass your own `ready` and `selectElement` functions to override defaults.
+To hide and show elements,

 You must pass a `lock` instance (from `easy-auth0-lock` package) as the first (required) argument.